fashima/Python/README.md

 <p>I wrote this program asking the user to enter two numbers and select the math operation</p>
 <h2>[Project 004] While Advance</h2>
 <p>I have designed this program to operate with a While loop of greater complexity.
 Now, I have two variables (x and y); as variable x is incremented, variable y is simultaneously decremented.</p>
+<h2>[Project 005] Bank Account</h2>
+<p>I designed this program to simulate a simple ATM operation.
+There are 4 actions built with if/else condition and while loop.
+One of my favorite projects so far</p>